TEX-VEX (For a Lone Star), 2022 - ongoing

 In the context of Texan Independence—when Texas separated from Mexico and, therefore, from Coahuila—flags emerged that condensed a sentiment still present north of the border: freedom, even if it runs with blood.

 Texan vexillology records among its annals the Troutman Flag, designed by Joanna Troutman in 1836.
-It depicts a solitary star and the phrase “LIBERTY OR DEATH.”
+It depicts a lone star and the phrase “LIBERTY OR DEATH.”
 Today, it stands as a Texan identity emblem which, together with other icons of similar origin, functions as a symbolic instrument defending the free flow of arms commerce in the United States—a reason that facilitates the illegal entry of weapons into Mexico.
 Seventy percent of these come from Texas, crossing through what is today the Comarca Lagunera.

 LIBERTY FOR DEATH is a steel armor plate useless in material terms, but which operates on a symbolic dimension by posing the following dilemma: whose freedom, at the cost of whose death?